With every bite of these honey-pepper flavored cookies I inevitably become nostalgic of my school days.

 - Take it from the fridge, wait few minutes and roll out the dough, make it 1/2 cms thick.

-- In the meantime put baking paper in rectangular low baking mold and sprinkle each of wooden mold with flour.
+- In the meantime put baking paper in rectangular low baking mold and sprinkle each of mold with flour.

 - Make Paprenjaci with mold and separate each other with knife.